allenai/genesys/README.md

 # Genesys

-Utils and code for model discovery experiments.
+Genesys is a repository for utils and code for the distributed evolutionary system of using LLM agents to discover better LLMs.
+It covers the full workflow from ideation, implementation, checking, training, and evaluating.
 You can play with the demo here: https://genesys.allen.ai Notice that it may take some time to load.
 You can access our experiment data in these pages: